-The GASB revisits GASB standards ten (10) years after issuance.
+Looking even further ahead, one of the most significant current GASB projects is the financial reporting model reexamination.
 The GASB is currently revisiting GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis for State and Local Governments, as well as reporting model-related pronouncements including Statements Nos.
-37, 41, and No. 46 and Interpretation No. 6, Recognition and Measurement of Certain Liabilities and Expenditures in Governmental Fund Financial Statements.
-The GASB has indicated that they are revisiting the following major provisions of these standards: management's discussion and analysis, government-wide financial statements, fund financial statements, capital asset reporting, budgetary comparisons, special purpose government reporting, and related notes to financial statements.
-In addition, the GASB is revisiting debt extinguishments, which includes a reexamination of GASB Statement Nos.
-7, 23, and 62.
-We will share updates with you as they become available.
+37, 41, and No. 46 and Interpretation No. 6.
+The GASB has indicated that they are revisiting the following major provisions of these standards: management's discussion and analysis, government-wide financial statements, fund financial statements, proprietary fund and business-type activity financial statements, fiduciary fund financial statements, budgetary comparisons, and other issues.
+The first of a series of Invitations to Comment was issued in December 2016.
+This Invitation to Comment addresses governmental fund topics.